 Additionally, the dust masks typically will not have the NIOSH mask approval.
 Most dust masks are disposable filtering pieces that are best used for non-toxic particles.

-Respirators will contain a NIOSH approval and filter rating which will indicate its efficiency.
+Respirators will contain a NIOSH approval and filter rating which will indicate their efficiency.
 This will be reflected by way of a number and letter on the filter.

 Recommended Dust Masks